countable-web/ops-manual/peopleops/MEETINGS.rst

    (add bullets here)

 -  Minutes are just the "headlines".
 What's the important point?
 Action items can be noted, but should be should be transcribed into Trello.
+Don't overdo this.
--  Send a follow-up email with the minutes too, if it includes any external stakeholders.
+-  Send a follow-up email with these minutes if it includes any external stakeholders.
 -  3W rule: Meeting follow-up actions must contain the three Ws: WHO does WHAT by WHEN